 Harley’s: A Hot Dog Revolution

 In 2021, Harley’s was named one of the top hot dog joints in the U.S. and Canada by Yelp—and for good reason.
 There, you can enjoy classics like the Windy dog (a take on Chicago-style with onion, tomato, pickles, peppers, relish, and mustard on a toasted everything-bagel-seasoned bun), or something unexpected, like an Italian sausage dog loaded with spaghetti or pepperoni pizza toppings.
 We also like the Mile High dog, topped with rare roast beef, pickle, sport peppers, and handcrafted horseradish sauce.
 Pro tip: Join the loyalty program to accumulate reward points and earn occasional freebies.
-1500 W. Littleton Blvd., Ste. #112, Littleton
+1500 W. Littleton Blvd., Suite #112, Littleton

 El Lucero Salvadoran & Mexican Restaurant

-Get your pupusa fix from El Lucero, a Salvadoran and Mexican restaurant that opened in November 2020 with a pupusas-only menu, then expanded to offer Mexican dishes.
-The restaurant’s chef and owner, Ana Franco grew up in Chalatenango, El Salvador, and learned how to cook from her mother, who also owned a restaurant back home.
+Get your pupusa fix from El Lucero, a Salvadoran restaurant that opened in November 2020 with a pupusas-only menu, then expanded to offer Mexican dishes.
+The restaurant’s chef and owner, Ana Franco, grew up in Chalatenango, El Salvador, and learned how to cook from her mother, who also owned a restaurant back home.
 We recommend the pupusas, which are generously portioned, crispy, and full of cheese and spice.
 We like the mixto (beans, cheese, and pork) or the queso espinaca (cheese and spinach).
 Pupusas are served with spicy salsa, cabbage, and an order of chips and salsa.
-1500 W. Littleton Blvd., Littleton
+1500 W. Littleton Blvd., Suite 103, Littleton

 Sushi Basho